 Make this a free play activity by letting kids climb inside big boxes and draw on them with crayons or markers.
 Or maybe they want to stack them or build a fort.
 Imagination is key here.

 Paint! – I oftentimes give my daughter blank drawing paper and some washable paints and let her free paint.
 I provide a paintbrush or cotton swab for each color of paint she wants to use (only a few at a time) and then just let her make some art.
 If you’re worried about this being too messy do it in a dry tub where it (and the kid) can be easily washed clean.

-Make some sort of sensory dough. – There are numerous recipes online for a variety of sensory doughs including homemade play dough.
-Once you’ve made the dough, give it to the child along with some utensils, and let the creative play begin.
+Make some sort of sensory dough. – There are numerous recipes online for a variety of sensory doughs including homemade play dough that you can make in the microwave in just minutes.
+Once you’ve made the dough, put it with some cookie cutters and a plastic knife and let the creative play begin.
 If you need a recipe, check out my Playdough board on Pinterest.

 If all else fails and you’re at your wits’ end, maybe it’s time to let technology take over.
 You can check out my post about free, fun, and educational apps for preschoolers as well as my list of YouTube channels we love.

 I hope you find some useful ideas here of things to do with young kids when you’re stuck indoors.
 Feel free to share more ideas in the comment section below.